-Pennsylvania implements a unique car accident insurance system that’s known as a , which can be complicated.
+Pennsylvania implements a unique car accident insurance system that’s known as a choice no-fault law, which can be complicated.
 As a citizen of Pennsylvania, you have the choice of purchasing less-costly no-fault car insurance coverage, or purchasing more traditional coverage that is based on who was at fault in causing an accident.
 With no-fault coverage, your accident claim will be covered by your own insurance company, but only your financial damages are recoverable.
 In other words, while you’re covered for your medical expenses, lost wages, and property damages, you won’t be compensated for pain and suffering except in cases involving especially serious injuries.

 If you carry more traditional insurance coverage, the negligent driver’s insurance will cover your losses, which may include damages for pain and suffering.
 There is, however, a mechanism for allocating the percentage of fault and adjusting your compensation accordingly.
 Because the determination of fault and allocation of responsibility can get very complicated, a dedicated car accident attorney can help.